Use the Push API

 If you have a good reason for setting your own orderingId values, proceed with caution.

-Prioritize batch operations
+Prioritize batch updates

 Update your Push source status

-Consider updating the status of a Push source before and after each set of content update operations.
+Consider updating the status of a Push source before and after each set of content update requests.

 Updating your Push source status allows you to keep coherent source activity logs in your Coveo organization.